 On the other hand, if stocks A and B rise by 10% each, the new index value will be (11+44+100)/3 = 51.7, which is an increase by 3.3%.
 Although two out of three stocks in the index have grown by 10%, the index as a whole has changed much less than when only one stock (but the one with the highest price) rose.

 The best known example of price weighted stock indices is the good old Dow Jones Industrial Average, which is calculated as the average of share prices of 30 big companies.
 The index was started in 1896 and originally contained 12 stocks.
-Of these 12 stocks only one – General Electric – is still part of the DJIA index today (2010).
+None of the original 12 stocks is member of the DJIA today (the last one, General Electric, was removed in 2018).

-Because of the long history and adjustments to stock splits, spin-offs, and other events, the divisor of the Dow Jones index (known as Dow Divisor) is not 30 – it is about 0.13 (as in 2010).
-This means that one dollar move in any one of the stocks included in the index results in 1/0.13 = approximately 7.5 point move in the DJIA.
+Because of the long history and adjustments to stock splits, spin-offs, and other events, the divisor of the Dow Jones index (known as Dow Divisor) is not 30 – at the time of updating this page it is 0.15172752595384 (November 2021).
+This means that one dollar move in any one of the stocks included in the index results in approximately 1/0.15 = 6.6 points move in the DJIA.

 Another example of price weighted equity indices is the Japanese Nikkei 225.